Unveiling Telegraph Cove's Secrets: Past, Present, and Unexpected Twists

 .

-Eco Travel Adventures in Telegraph Harbour
+Eco Travel Adventures in Telegraph Cove

 Beyond the boardwalk, Telegraph Cove is surrounded by breathtaking natural wonders.
-Hiking trails meander through ancient forests, revealing vistas that stretch from lush woodlands to expansive seascapes.
+Hiking trails meander through ancient forests, revealing views that stretch from lush woodlands to expansive seascapes.
 The Blinkhorn Trail starts in the Marina campground and leads up through the forest to a fabulous outlook.
 Some sections are challenging and rope assists are provided.
 I didn't do the entire 4-hour hike.
 I hiked for about an hour in and another hour out.

 Tips for Visitors to Telegraph Cove